PlaceStart/placestart/README.md

     `python monitor.py --username youruser --password yourpass maintenance`

-4. Some systems are behaving weirdly because PIL is inconsistent.

-    Before leaving the script to run, check that the `boad.bmp` has been downloaded correctly (otherwise it will have weird colors).
-If it's not healthy colors, it's a problem.

-    We haven't solved that problem.
-If you do, please PR.

 Don't worry, the bot respects the indicated cooldown between drawings.
 The code is contained in a single file, so you can see that I won't send your credentials anywhere except Reddit's API.
 Also, there's no self-updating component except it tries to update the `target.png` at every run.